 The information for this site summary was adapted from documents listed in the Relevant Documentation section and incorporates any further information gathered since these documents were produced.

 The Norwegian Boundary Sediment Plain MPA is home to a range of animals that live both in and on the sand and gravel habitats such as starfish, crabs, and the long-lived ocean quahog (Arctica islandica); the latter of which is considered to be Threatened and/or Declining across the North-east Atlantic by the OSPAR Commission.
 Ocean quahog filter food from passing currents and can use a shovel-like foot to bury into the sediment.
-To escape predators, they can burrow deep into the sediment and live for long periods of time without food or oxygen.
+They can burrow deep into the sediment to escape predators and live for long periods of time without food or oxygen.
 Ocean quahog are an important food source for several species of fish including cod.
-Although they are not specific to one type of habitat, sands and gravels are the ocean quahogs' preferred habitat.
+Although they are not specific to one type of habitat, sands and gravels are the ocean quahog's preferred habitat.
 The main threat to ocean quahog is disturbance of the sea bed, most often from bottom fishing activities, but licensed activities, such as oil, gas and aggregate extraction, can also directly and indirectly affect this species.

-To support the protection of ocean quahog, offshore subtidal sand and gravel habitats are also protected in the context of providing habitat suitable for ocean quahog colonisation.
+Offshore subtidal sand and gravel habitats are also protected to support the protection of ocean quahog in the context of providing habitat suitable for ocean quahog colonisation.
 Ocean quahog are typically found buried in medium- to fine-grained sands, sandy mud and silty sand in water depths of 4–400 m.
-Survey data records from the MPA have confirmed the presence of ocean quahog within the depth range and sediment types in which they are expected to occur.
+Survey data from this MPA have confirmed the presence of ocean quahog within the depth range and sediment types in which they are expected to occur.

 There are two other MPAs within the Northern North Sea biogeographic region that contain ocean quahog aggregations and their associated habitat as a protected feature.
 These are East of Gannet and Montrose Fields MPA, which is situated 55 km south-west of the site, and the Firth of Forth Banks Complex MPA, which is 220 km to the south-west.
 Together these sites increase the replication for protection, and therefore the resilience, of this protected feature in the MPA network.
 Further detail on the evidence for this Nature Conservation MPA can be found on the Evidence section.

-Site location: Co-ordinates for this Nature Cosnervation MPA can be found in the Designation Order listed in the Relevant Documentation section.
+Site location: Co-ordinates for this Nature Conservation MPA can be found in the Designation Order listed in the Relevant Documentation section.

 Site area: 164 km2.